Induced subgraph density. VII. The five-vertex path: Introduction

 There have been several successively stronger partial results for $P_5$.
 Let $G$ be $P_5$-free, with $n$ vertices, and let $m$ be the size of its largest clique or stable set.
-Then there exists $c>0$ such that: \begin{itemize} \item $m\ge 2^{c(\log n)^{1/2}}$, by a general theorem of Erd\H{o}s and Hajnal~\cite{MR1031262} (this bound is not special to $P_5$: the same holds with any excluded induced subgraph $H$); more recently the bound was improved to $m\ge 2^{c(\log n\log \log n)^{1/2}}$ (again, for any $H$)~\cite{density1}; \item $m\ge 2^{c(\log n)^{2/3}}$, by a result of P.~Blanco and M.~Buci\'c~\cite{bb2022}; \item $m\ge 2^{(\log n)^{1-o(1)}}$ (this is the ``near Erd\H os-Hajnal property'', and in fact holds when a path of any length is excluded)~\cite{density5}. \end{itemize} But finally we can prove the full conjecture for $P_5$: \begin{theorem} $P_5$ has the \erh{} property. \end{theorem} As in some previous papers of this series, our main result is in a more general form and says that $P_5$ actually satisfies the polynomial form of a theorem of R\"odl.
+There exists $c>0$ (not depending on $G$) such that: \begin{itemize} \item $m\ge 2^{c(\log n)^{1/2}}$, by a general theorem of Erd\H{o}s and Hajnal~\cite{MR1031262}.
+(This bound is not special to $P_5$, and the same holds with any excluded induced subgraph $H$.)
+More recently the bound was improved to $m\ge 2^{c(\log n\log \log n)^{1/2}}$ (again, for any $H$)~\cite{density1}. \item $m\ge 2^{c(\log n)^{2/3}}$, by a result of Blanco and Buci\'c~\cite{bb2022}. \item $m\ge 2^{(\log n)^{1-o(1)}}$ (this in fact holds when $H$ is a path of any length)~\cite{density5}. \end{itemize} But finally we can prove the full conjecture for $P_5$: \begin{theorem} $P_5$ satisfies the \erh{} conjecture. \end{theorem} As in some previous papers of this series, our main result is in a more general form and says that $P_5$ actually satisfies the polynomial form of a theorem of R\"odl.
 To discuss this we need some further definitions and results.
 For a graph $G$, $\abs G$ denotes the number of vertices of $G$.
 For $\eps>0$, we say that $G$ is {\em $\eps$-sparse} if its maximum degree is at most $\eps\abs G$, and {\em $\eps$-restricted} if one of $G,\overline G$ is $\eps$-sparse.
 We also say $S\subseteq V(G)$ is {\em $\eps$-restricted} if $G[S]$ is {\em $\eps$-restricted}.